 What are the characteristics of polycarbonate?

 Polycarbonates can maintain rigidity up to 140°C and toughness down to -20°C or, with special grades, even lower.
 The material is amorphous, therefore it displays excellent mechanical properties and high dimensional stability.
-It’s thermally resistant up to 135°C and rated as slow-burning, plus special flame retardant grades exist, which pass several severe flammability tests.
-Our BLIZZARD Hygiene Cladding has a class one fire rating, protecting your surface from the spread of flames.
+It’s heat resistant up to 135°C and rated as slow-burning, plus special flame retardant grades exist, which pass several severe flammability tests.
+Our BLIZZARD Hygiene Cladding has a class one fire rating, protecting your surface from the spread of flames and high temperatures.

-One of the downsides of polycarbonate is that it’s more susceptible to scratching than glass, however, there are abrasive resistant forms of polycarbonate that are specifically designed to address this and give polycarbonate high abrasion resistance.
+One of the downsides of the transparent sheeting is that it’s more susceptible to scratching than glass, however, there are abrasive resistant forms of polycarbonate that are specifically designed to address this and give it high abrasion resistance.

 Some polycarbonate is made anti-static by coating it with a metal and plastic mixture that prevents the generation of static electricity and can provide excellent chemical resistance.
 STORMClad a PVC sheet, offers excellent resistance to chemicals and can be used in food and hygiene areas, clinics, hospitals, schools, laboratories and commercial kitchens.